 Juntos Avanzamos, Together We Advance, is a designation for credit unions committed to serving and empowering Hispanic consumers.
 Juntos Avanzamos was developed by the Cornerstone Credit Union League which represents Arkansas, Oklahoma and Texas.
-The Federation, working with the Cornerstone League and Coopera, Iowa-based consultants to the industry on the Hispanic market, have been working together to foster a collaborative effort to bring this program to a national credit union audience.
-The program will initially focus on the Southwest, where it will be promoted and supported by the California/Nevada Credit Union Leagues, the Credit Union Association of New Mexico, and Mountain West Credit Union Association.
+The Federation, working with the Cornerstone League and Coopera, Iowa-based consultants to the industry on the Hispanic market, are working together to bring Juntos Avanzamos to a national credit union audience.
+The program will initially expand across the West and Southwest, where it will be promoted and supported by the California/Nevada Credit Union Leagues, the Credit Union Association of New Mexico, and Mountain West Credit Union Association.
 Click here for a directory of Juntos Avanzamos designated credit unions.

 Financial Inclusion for Immigrant Consumers is a national campaign to link unbanked and underbanked immigrants in the US with credit union products and services for immigration and legalization expenses.
 Roundtables have been held in Los Angeles, New York, Dallas and Tampa Bay.
 Click here for roundtable programs, presentations, blog and photos.

 Click here to read more about the Northwest Area Immigrant Asset-Building Initiative, a project co-managed by the Federation with GCIR, designed to connect low-income immigrants to safe and affordable financial products and quality immigration services.
 Click here for the Initiative toolkit.